Land of the Dead: Road to Fiddler's Green: Plot

-The multiplayer component of the game consists of many online game types.
-These consist of deathmatch, team deathmatch, and "Capture the Flag" modes.
-There is also an "Invasion" (co-op survival) mode, in which players are trapped in a small map where they must survive for a chosen amount of time.
-In this mode, the weapons and ammunition regenerate in the same spots each time, allowing the players to dodge the burden of ammunition shortages.
-Players can pick up melee weapons from recently killed melee weapon wielding zombies as well.
-In some variants of Invasion maps, players who die or are bitten by zombies become zombies themselves, and try to kill their former teammates.
+One day, a farmer named Jack finds his home besieged by the undead.
+After finding his neighbors dead, he makes his way to the city, hoping to find help, but instead finds the city in ruins, overrun by the undead.
+Jack later heads to a police station and frees a criminal named Otis who tells him about the existence of a safe-haven located in Downtown, Pittsburgh.
+After they claim a boat in the docks, Jack learns Otis was infected by the undead and kills him.
+Upon reaching the safe-haven, Jack meets the city's ruler, Paul Kaufman.
+Kaufman requests Jack to dispose of the remaining undead swarming a luxury skyscraper called "Fiddler's Green".
+With "Fiddler's Green" rid of the undead, Kaufman opens it to the wealthy and gives Jack a place to live.
+Meanwhile, the undead make their way to the safe-haven, breaking through its borders.

-Development
+Development and release

+Land of the Dead: Road to Fiddler's Green was originally developed under the title Day of The Zombie.
 Designer Christopher Locke felt that the Living Dead series was "just fantastic from a game design perspective", and took the opportunity that Romero was filming Land of the Dead to consider a tie-in.
 Brainbox Games had a fully developed single-player PC game before approaching Universal Pictures about a licensing deal.
 The studio approved it, and worked with the developers to add story elements and environments that would tie it into the movie, such as not including the word "zombie".
+Groove would indeed rerelease the game for PC under the original title on March 6, 2009 for CIS territories only without the license reusing all of the original assets; same engine, same zombie models, same AI, and same weapons with some changes to the plot and some settings to avoid copyright issues.

 Reception

-The game received "unfavorable" reviews on both platforms according to the review aggregation website Metacritic.
+Land of the Dead: Road to Fiddler's Green received "generally unfavorable" reviews from critics, according to review aggregator website Metacritic.
 GameSpot's Alex Navarro wrote that the game was "either the most avant-garde piece of gaming artistry to ever find its way to the retail market, or the absolute worst game of the year.
 Actually, it's probably just the latter."
 The Xbox version was later chosen by the website as the worst game of 2005.